 - Never leave your bicycle unattended!
 Lock it up to an authorized/secure bike rack in a well-lit area with frequent pedestrian traffic. - Report suspicious activities!
 Report any suspicious activity near bike racks if you see something, say something. - Register your bike!
-Register your bike with the college police to ensure we have the information needed
+Register your bike with the district police to ensure we have the information needed

-Title IX Sexual Harassment Policy
+Title IX and Preventing Sexual Harassment